 Minnows Kindergarten is obligated by the Ministry of Education to have enrolment forms completed for each child.
-If one does not accompany this booklet, please ask at the office for one.
 If any change in hours, please contact the office and make these changes, date and sign it.
 Please give us two – weeks notice when your child finishes at Minnows.

 Any unlabelled items of clothing are placed in the lost property box.
 Please check this regularly.

 As our children are very busy playing and get messy, we encourage children to wear suitable clothes for the appropriate weather conditions.
 Please also include a change of clothes in their bag with their names on and weather accessories such as sunhat.

 The centre’s procedures, policies and charter are located on the noticeboard.
 The policies and procedures are reviewed on a rotating system as per the annual plan on the Planning Board.
 The policies that are currently under review are on the parent notice board or in the newsletter.
 We welcome your input in these.

 If you feel unsure or uncomfortable about something, please discuss it with Nirmala.
 We will do our best to sort it out as soon as possible.
 Minnows Complaints procedure is located on the Whānau Information Board.

 Please provide a sunblock to stay at minnows for us to apply in the afternoon and ensure that you have applied Sun block on your child prior to arriving at minnows.

 We ask parents to send along sunhats for their child, as it is Minnows policy that hats must be worn outdoors during the summer terms

 As part of the Pre-School programme we take children on walks around Omokoroa.
 Consent for local excursions is covered in the enrolment form and will be discussed when you enrol your child.
 Details of any planed excursions will be on the whānau information board and on Educa Dash board.